If empty space is something not nothing, then what is it? Quantum simulations describe spacetime as follows:

 - Dimensions.
 The number of independent degrees of freedom that the space can extend into.

+Locations, directions, and dimensions are services that a space that looks like ours must provide.
+For example, in Wilson loop networks, each point is a volume of our space, and in Penrose spin networks, points interact in events that have input and output directions (Penrose, 1972).
+The need for dimensions is illustrated by their use in geometry.
 About two thousand years ago, the Greek Euclid created geometry by defining the structure of space as follows.
 He began with a point location of no dimensions that extended in one direction to make a line, that then extended at right angles to give a plane, that again extended to give a cube.
-This defined our space as having three dimensions, so every point could be represented by three number coordinates (x, y, z).
+This defined our space as having three linear dimensions, so every point could be represented by three number coordinates (x, y, z).

 - A maximum size: The size of the space must be known in advance, to allocate coordinate memory.

-Unfortunately, our space behaves in a way that satisfies neither of these requirements.
+However, our space behaves in a way that satisfies neither of these requirements.

-The maximum size requirement arises because the memory used by linear coordinates depends on the network size.
+The maximum size requirement arises because the memory of linear coordinates depends on the network size.
 For example, a point stored as (2,9,8) in a 9-unit cube, must be stored as (002,009,008) in a 999-unit cube, so it needs more memory.
 This limit caused the Y2K bug that experts worried would crash our systems in the year 2000.
 The problem was that early computers stored years as two digits, to save memory, so 1949 was stored as “49”, but that meant that the year 2000 was stored as “00”, just as the year 1900 was.
 Even now, airline booking systems can mistake a 101-year-old woman for a baby for this reason.

 In general, linear coordinates work well for small, fixed spaces but not for a huge space like ours, that is expanding indefinitely from no point within itself.